serialport/node-serialport/README.md

 });
 ```

-You can write to the serial port by sending a string or buffer to the write method as follows:
+You can write to the serial port by sending a string or buffer to the write method:

 ```js
 port.write('Hi Mom!');